-To fulfill this requirement, complete all signature and date lines on the ICF in dark ink.
+To fulfill this requirement, complete all signature and date lines on the informed consent form in dark ink.
 Legal names should be used.
 Fabricated/falsified names should not be used.
 Initials may not be used in place of a participant's full surname, and it is strongly recommended that initials not be used in place of a participant's full first name.
-However, if a participant commonly signs their name using an initial for their first name, the initial may be used, provided this practice is acceptable per the policies of the study site institution(s).
+However, if a participant commonly signs his/her name using an initial for his/her first name, the initial may be used, provided this practice is acceptable per the policies of the study site institution(s).

-In addition to completing signature requirements as described above, the participant must indicate on the ICF whether they agree to storage and future testing of biological specimens.
-The participant may decline this option and still enroll in MTN-039.
+In addition to completing signature requirements as described above, the participant must indicate on the ICF whether s/he agrees storage and future testing of biological specimens.
+The participant may decline this option and still enroll in MTN-038.